Section 'Sub' Navigation:

 - Mountain Camp Woodside

-The School is governed by the following mission statement:
+The Priory is governed by the following mission statement:

-Woodside Priory School’s mission is to assist students in becoming lifelong learners and stewards who will productively serve a world in need of their gifts.
-Woodside Priory School believes in these Benedictine values:
+Woodside Priory School is a Benedictine Catholic, independent college preparatory school.
+Our mission is to assist students in becoming lifelong learners and stewards who will productively serve a world in need of their gifts.

 We believe in these Benedictine values: